Saturday, February 21, 2015

 I stopped visiting the hospital and tried to get over the grief

-A fortnight later I overheard my dad talking to someone on phone, “Yes, Sweta is my daughter and a student of ARM school.
+A fortnight later I overheard my dad talking to someone on the phone, “Yes, Sweta is my daughter and a student of ARM school.
 Did you say you are lawyers of one Rangaswamy?
 Yes Sir.
 We both will come this evening as desired.”

 Tears inexplicably swelled in my eyes.